 - Create opportunities to socialise and celebrate.
 Team-building events such as outings and parties are valuable opportunities to create healthy working environments through better social relationships within the workplace.
 These events foster a sense of community and even belonging.
 These will motivate team members to work hard to contribute to the team.

 - Equip employees with the right tools.
 Technology has always played a big part in productivity and efficiency.
 Companies that don’t leverage today’s technology are missing out on opportunities to work efficiently.
 Tools such as company-wide intranet and cloud applications will boost efficiency in many ways and reduce the time and stress spent on repetitive, manual tasks.

 - Define the company culture.
 Your organisation’s company culture is defined by its values.
 Values such as integrity, credibility, and efficiency can work to improve productivity.
 They make your company a motivating and healthy place to work by highlighting the behaviours and attitudes that are rewarded and encouraged.
 A company that values feedback, for instance, shows a culture that acknowledges employee ideas, opinions, and concerns, as well as their feelings about their roles and tasks, colleagues, or anything that is making work difficult.

 The important thing you need to remember is that company productivity suffers when employees are unmotivated and unhappy.
 It even costs your business thousands of dollars in the form of higher attrition and turnover rates.
 But if employees are incentivised to be productive and like where they work, they will produce not only more output but better quality work.

 Higher productivity levels will ensure that your company reaches its goals and will have visible results.
-At Total Calibration, we help HR managers achieve this and a better workplace with technology solutions such as Lanteria HR, an HR management system that automates many of HR’s functions.
+At Total Calibration, we help HR managers achieve this and a better workplace with technology solutions such as Lanteria HRIS, an HR management system that automates many of HR’s functions.
 Find out more about it today.